 It’s also crucial to act on customer feedback, perform segment analysis, follow up with detractors and passives, as well as share feedback with the entire company.

-Collect NPS feedback with Usersnap
+Collect Net Promoter Score feedback with Usersnap

 Usersnap can help you collect NPS feedback and enable you to provide a better customer experience.